Symptoms, Triggers, and Management Tips for Lupus

 - Having a family history of lupus; the disease is genetic

 - Being of African, Asian, or Native American decent.
-These ethnicities develop lupus two to three times more than Caucasians do.
+These ethnicities develop lupus two to three times more frequently than Caucasians do.

 - Unhealthy diet and specific nutritional deficiencies, digestive health issues, and leaky gut syndrome.